 Home Depot reached out to me.

-Home Depot Corporate called me and said what do you need in Florida?
+Home Depot Corporate called me and said, What do you need in Florida?

-We said flywood they had 20 trucks on the way.
+They had 20 trucks on the way.

-That that's really an awesome story.
+That's really an awesome story.

 We're watching what's happening.